Fitness Volt

 4. Do the same number of reps on each leg.

-Tight quads can affect your knees and are more prone to injury than flexible quads.
-Maintain or improve your quadriceps flexibility with these stretches, all of which involve your vastus lateralis.
+Pro Tip: Tight quads can affect your knees and make them more prone to injury.
+Maintain or improve your quadriceps flexibility with these stretches, all of which involve the vastus lateralis.

 8. Prone quads stretch